gonzalofdz/poshli/.github/DEVELOPER.md

 If you are reading this document then you are interested in contributing to the lispo project, many thanks for that!
-All contributions are welcome: ideas, documentation, code, patches, bug reports, feature requests, etc.  And you do notneed to be a programmer to speak up.
+All contributions are welcome: ideas, documentation, code, patches, bug reports, feature requests, etc.  And you don't need to be a programmer to speak up.

 <a name="coding-rules"></a>